Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 - For Indian citizens leaving India as crew members or for overseas employment, the 60-day rule is extended to 182 days.

-- As per Finance Act 2020, for NRIs with total taxable income exceeding ₹15 lakh (excluding foreign income), the 60-day rule is replaced with 120 days.
+- As per the Finance Act 2020, for NRIs with total taxable income exceeding ₹15 lakh (excluding foreign income), the 60-day rule is replaced with a 120-day rule.

 - If an Indian citizen earns more than ₹15 lakh in India and is not liable to pay tax in any country, they are deemed a Resident in India under Section 6(1A).